-Natural Language Processing (NLP) and recent advances in Large Language Models (LLMs) hold substantial promise to bridge the gap between the complexity of existing medical education materials and the need for large-scale simplification of educational information to improve public health literacy \cite{van2019evaluating}.
-LLMs enable new possibilities to automatically generate high-quality text simplifications and have shown remarkable proficiency in reducing linguistic complexity and preserving medical precision and meaning \cite{devaraj2021paragraph}.
-This capability is vital in the domain of health information, where accuracy and accessibility of information are critical.
-Finding the optimum balance of simplification and information retention is challenging, and the stakes of miscommunication are high \cite{mccabe2018miscommunication}.
-Developing and evaluating data-driven text simplification models requires parallel corpora of original and simplified text, and creating these parallel corpora is labor-intensive and costly.
-In the health domain, these challenges are exacerbated by the need for domain-specific medical expertise and the consequences of inaccurate simplifications.
-To address these challenges, robust methods are needed for creating high-performing simplification models with minimal training data.
+Advancements in Natural Language Processing (NLP) and Large Language Models (LLMs) offer a promising avenue to reconcile the disparity in reading levels in existing medical education materials through automatic simplification, to improve public health literacy \cite{van2019evaluating}.
+LLMs have demonstrated proficiency in reducing linguistic complexity and preserving medical meaning \cite{devaraj2021paragraph, feng2023sentence}.
+Finding the optimum balance of simplification and information retention is challenging, especially when the stakes of miscommunication are high \cite{mccabe2018miscommunication}.
+Developing and evaluating data-driven text simplification models requires parallel corpora of original and simplified text.
+Creating these parallel corpora is extremely labor-intensive and costly.
+In the health domain, these challenges are exacerbated by the need for domain-specific medical expertise.
+To address these challenges, robust methods are needed to create high-performing simplification models with minimal training data.